hubertp-lshift/SMV/docs/user/dqm.md

         return SmvDQM().add(FailParserCountPolicy(10))
 ```

-Please refer the `DQMPolicy` session below.
+Please refer to the `DQMPolicy` session below.

 ## DQM

-Although the parser enforced data schema, there are typically more things need to be checked on
+Apart from the parser enforced data schema, there are typically more things needed to be checked on
 real-world data.
 Here are some examples,

 * `Age` should be between 0 and 120
 * `Gender` should only have 3 values `m`, `f`, and `o`
 * `Price` should be between 0.01 and 1,000,000.00

-Record by record, above rules could be checked, and depend on the need, they can be fixed.
+Record by record, above rules could be checked, and depending on the need, they can be fixed.
 The `SmvDQM` framework provides `Rule`s and `Fix`es to address them.

 ### DQMRule & DQMFix

-Since `dqm` is a sub-package, to use it one need to
+Since `dqm` is a sub-package, to use it one needs to
 **Scala**
 ```scala
 import org.tresamigos.smv.dqm._